Manu404/WikiRef/README.md

 #### Beerz, greetz and personal words

-If you like this tool, let me know, it's always appreciated.
-As well, if you have any comments or would like any request, I'm totally open for it.
+If you like this tool, let me know, it's always appreciated, [contact@emmmanuelistace.be](mailto:contact@emmmanuelistace.be) .

+As well, if you have any comments or would like any request, I'm totally open for them.

-I would like to give a big hug to [BadMulch](https://twitter.com/badmulch), [BienfaitsPourTous](https://bienfaitspourtous.fr/) and their [communities](https://discord.gg/VA3kbYjCMn) around the [PolitiWiki project](https://politiwiki.fr/), for their support, greetz, ideas and for whom this tool was developed and gave me company during the development of this tool I streamed on their discord server.
+I would like to give a big hug to [BadMulch](https://twitter.com/badmulch), [BienfaitsPourTous](https://bienfaitspourtous.fr/) and their [communities](https://discord.gg/VA3kbYjCMn) around the [PolitiWiki project](https://politiwiki.fr/), for their support, greetz, ideas and for whom this tool was developed and gave me company during the development when I was streaming it on their discord server.